matteoferla/PanelApp_Python3_client_API/README.md

 | 30178 | EYA1          | Severe Paediatric Disorders                          |        921 |
 | 10274 | EYA1          | Unexplained kidney failure in young people           |        156 |
 | ....  | ....          |    ....  | ....          |

+## Panel names

+There is a further complication in that the panel ids are not used in GEL labkey panels_applied table.
+The names of the panels change for various reasons, yet in panels_applied they are not.
+For example in panel id 134, `Arrhythmogenic cardiomyopathy`, the former names are:

+* Arrhythmogenic Right Ventricular Cardiomyopathy
+* Arrythmogenic cardiomyopathy
+* R133

+The former names appear in the webpage of activity, but in the API they appear in `relevant_disorders`.